pranayKD/faster_rcnn_colab_pytorch/README.md

 The spikes in the graph is when training is resumed from a checkpoint.
 Not sure about the reason for this even though the optimiser state dict is loaded while loading the model.

+Later figured, this was because of a very silly data loading mistake.
+Fixed in the YOLO implementation repo.

 Since, there are spikes when the training is resumed, using the weights of pretrained models does not produce correct results.